 Improving access and quality for culturally and linguistically appropriate behavioral health services

 The Office for the Deaf and Hard of Hearing (ODHH) has designed the Behavioral Health Initiative (BHI) with the goal of improving access, quality, and outcomes of behavioral health care services for people who are Deaf, hard of hearing, and Deaf-Blind.
-Learn more about the BHI and our plans for the future.

 The BHI is a multi-pronged approach to include individuals who belong to Deaf, hard of hearing, and Deaf-Blind communities, clinicians, and interpreters.
 This will be accomplished by providing three tracks focused on the unique needs of each group.